ogbigboss/how-i-got-my-netflix-show-cancelled/pt1.0/ch12/draft1.md

 _Would they be stupid enough to let me lead them on when they surely have more than enough surveillance technology to confirm I'm lying?_

+_Would they realize that reacting would reveal they're afraid of notes on their own actions?_

 It was around 8 PM that evening I believe.
-I said something like this, and made sure I was distant from the Laptop such that if anyone heard, they would've had to have an audio bug in my main living room (where the laptop was not), or used some kind of long distance audio "gun" to hear what I was saying based on the vibrations my voice made against the glass window I was speaking out towards, saying something like this:
+I made sure I was distant from the laptop such that if anyone heard, they would've had to have an audio bug in my main living room (where the laptop was not), or used some kind of long distance audio "gun" to hear what I was saying based on the vibrations my voice made against the glass window I was speaking out towards, saying something like this:

 > Oh, so you people are business insurance types?
 Well I got my own insurance plan to make sure that if you keep coming after me, every internationalist journalist and interested financial parties will know automatically.
 I'm a computer hacker remember?